Best Blue Marlin Fishing Destinations

 A little bit like Costa Rica, the numbers of Marlin at this location are great and you should expect to get on a good day several hits from the Marlin making it a great place to start your big fishing adventure.

-Hope this has given you some inspiration or ideas on where you would like to travel next.
+We hope that our best Blue Marlin fishing locations blog has given you some inspiration or ideas on where you would like to travel next.
 If you are still undecided or need some more advice then feel free to call the team on 01603 407596 as we are always happy to give unbiased advice on any destination we offer.
-Alternatively, you can fill out a contact form here and we will call you back
+Alternatively, you can fill out a contact form here and we will call you back.
+For those of you who would like to see some Blue Marlin action, check out this video of the release of a stunning specimen in Maderia.